omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

    The easiest way to see whether an open chart is a temporary chart is to check the leftmost icon on the local toolbar.
-If you see :guilabel:`Save Chart`, then it is temporary chart; if you see :guilabel:`Go To Chart Definition`, then the chart is part of the analysis (and the button will take you to the :guilabel:`Charts` page to show it).
+If you see :guilabel:`Save Chart`, then it is a temporary chart; if you see :guilabel:`Go To Chart Definition`, then the chart is part of the analysis (and the button will take you to the :guilabel:`Charts` page to show it).